Low Energy Supergravity Revisited (I): Towards model building and phenomenology from the NSWS

-where we drop out for simplicity the $S$ and $z$ fields indices when unambiguous, and where the $c$'s denote functions of the hidden and (twiddled) observable fields and contain the dependence on $m_{p\ell}$ and $\epsilon$.
-In writing Eqs.~(\ref{eq:CC} -- \ref{eq:dVdzdag}) we used repeatedly Eq.~(\ref{eq:vac1}) in Eqs~(\ref{eq:vac2}, \ref{eq:vac3}) and dropped out the global exponential factor.
-Note that in Eqs.~(\ref{eq:dVdz}, \ref{eq:dVdzdag}) none of the terms drop out in the derivatives with respect to $z$ and $z^\dag$ since the all the $c$'s are non-holomorphic functions.
 In principle one should add to Eqs.~(\ref{eq:vac1} -- \ref{eq:vac3}) the extrema conditions on the visible sector fields as well.
 However the latter are expected to hold at much lower scales than the one at which the $S$ fields develop VEVs, and are thus unessential in determining the aforementioned consistency conditions on $\langle S^p \rangle$.
 Also, necessary positivity conditions on the second order derivatives will be checked {\sl a posteriori} through the positivity of the squared masses of the $S$ and $z$ fields.